badkins2908/HP-analysis/README.md

 However, if we broaden the birthdate range from January 1, 1952 to December 31, 1965, which includes those that are elgible for retirement, the amount of mentors available is exceptional, and well above what is needed to train the workforce for taking over as retirees leave.

 ## Summary
 The HP workforce is facing a large population change, with 37% of their workforce eligible for retirement.
+Specifically, there are seven main titles which employees are retiring from across multiple departments within the organization.
+For some of these positions, there are enough employees in lower level titles to take over, but for some positions, there may need to either be internal transfers from other departments or external hires.
+For those that have enough lower level employees to take over, there are sufficient employees eligible to be mentors to train these employees to take over in there high level roles.